i18next/i18next-gitbook/overview/for-enterprises.md

 * How does the translation process work?
 * How do the source files get to the translators and back?
-* How do you keep track which parts are already translated and which parts not - and additional are all target languages fully translated?
+* How do you keep track which parts are already translated and which parts are not - and additional are all target languages fully translated?
-* How you deploy new languages after release?
+* How do you deploy new languages after release?
 * How do you handle versioning?
-* How you update / fix typos in translations after deployment?
+* How do you update / fix typos in translations after deployment?

 Translation Management Systems are a great help.
-But most tools out there are build for onetime translation of your documents.
+But most tools out there are built for one-time translation of your documents.
 Not for continuously translating your application.
 So there is still a gap between the development and the translation process.

 ## Locize